klimbeta/BetaBreak/docs/guide/What/WhatBetaBreakWebsite.md

 ## Multilingual

-Once BetaBreak has enough resources, the BetaBreak website will be translated into French, German, Spanish, Japanese, and Korean to serve countries with the largest Climber populations.
+Once BetaBreak has enough resources, the BetaBreak website will be translated into French, German, Spanish, Japanese, and Korean to serve countries with the largest Breaker populations.